sikopet/blog/posts/zfs.md

 zpool status
 ```

-Filesystems
+## Filesystems

+* all filesystems living in a pool can draw from pool's available space
+* unlike traditional filesystems which are independent of each other, hierarchically dependent (property inheritance)
+* automounted as soon as created

+Create a filesystem

 ```
 zfs create mypool/myfs
 zfs list -r mypool    # -r -- recurse through child filesystems
 ```

-* all filesystems living in a pool can draw from pool's available space
-* unlike traditional filesystems which are independent of each other, hierarchically dependent (property inheritance)
-* automounted as soon as created

 Change default mount point (a property) of the root filesystem